CiscoDevNet/homebridge-c9800/README.md

 # How This Code Works

 This NodeJS code will accomplish the following tasks:
-1. Creates a Light Switch accessory in Homebridge, to be shared with Apple homekit
+1. Creates a set of Light Switch accessories in Homebridge, to be shared with Apple homekit
 2. Exposes two functions to Homebridge – one to interrogate the WLAN status, the other to set the status
 3. Provides any error back to Homebridge for logging